-In order to enhance this connection to geography and territory ; Salagon's ethnobotanical gardens have been organised according to the agricultural plots.
+In order to enhance this connection to geography and territory; Salagon's ethnobotanical gardens have been organized according to the agricultural plots.

 Their setting evokes the variety of building entities composing the priory.
 Gardens acts as a combination, teaching past and present plant uses, in a spectrum going from "magical garden" to a collection of cultivated plants and cereals.

-The collection of cultivated plants and cereals is organised according to the neighbouring agricultural land, and the priory's threshing floor.
+The collection of cultivated plants and cereals is organized according to the neighboring agricultural land, and the priory's threshing floor.

 In the north-western part of the site, gardens evoke nature, in a succession of ecological plots, built in strong relation to the church and its dependant buildings.

-The structure organizes the botanic collection witch is enriched by gardeners and scientists of Salagon ethnological conservatory.
-World plants were hence added to the mediterranean collection of plants originally planted.
+The structure organizes the botanic collection which is enriched by gardeners and scientists of Salagon ethnological conservatory.
+World plants were hence added to the Mediterranean collection of plants originally planted.

 Irrigation is performed in a gravitational fashion through a network of canals and basins, that remind us the preciousness of water in Mediterranean gardens.

 Photographs by Paul Matheron-Tourre

 - 275 000 € / 6 ha